n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 before features are applied.

 In `<knd2>` text, as described above in this document, there is no such reordering.
-The correct sequence to match for GSUB substitutions is "_Consonant_,Halant" for pre-base consonants, but "Halant,_Consonant_" for post-base consonants.
+The correct sequence to match for <abbr>GSUB</abbr> substitutions is "_Consonant_,Halant" for pre-base consonants, but "Halant,_Consonant_" for post-base consonants.